Table of Contents

 You needn't be afraid of using a gas heating in your home or business.
 Propane is widely used as a fuel source to power many household necessities, such as water heaters, laundry dryers, furnaces, stoves, and many other appliances.
 A space heater is simply one of many devices using LP gas.

 Yes they are safe, as long as you follow the proper directions.
 The danger of propane comes not from the gas itself, but rather from its organic byproduct of combustion - carbon monoxide.
 Propane has a strong odor, allowing you to quickly discover a leak with a simple sniff.
-Carbon monoxide, however, is tasteless and odorless.
+Carbon monoxide (CO), however, is tasteless and odorless.
 This gas will compete with oxygen binding sites on the hemoglobin molecule, making it a safety hazard.

 In other words, during - and only during - carbon monoxide poisoning CO replaces the O (oxygen) in human blood.
 Oxygen declines, but carbon monoxide increase in the body until the victim is rendered unconscious.

 This all sounds very frightening, but the actual risk is slight and injuries are uncommon from carbon monoxide poisoning.
 Since the early 1990's, there have only been about 80 cases of serious carbon monoxide poisoning due to propane heater misuse.
 As noted above, it all depends on heating the smart way.
 So, how do you safely use a propane heater?